perfana/perfana-gatling-workshop/docs/index.md

 ## Setting up your environment

-For your convenience a complete Perfana test / demo environment is available in this repository: [https://github.com/perfana/perfana-test-env](https://github.com/perfana/perfana-test-env)
+For your convenience a complete Perfana test / demo environment is available in this repository: [https://github.com/perfana/perfana-gatling-workshop](https://github.com/perfana/perfana-gatling-workshop)
-Please clone this repository and follow the instructions.
+Please clone this repository and follow the instructions in the readme file in the "test-environment" folder.

 ## Exercises